 You can either use your

-favorite imaging program or even Windows XP's built in print function
+favorite imaging program or even Windows's built in print function

 to print out your poster images.
 For more information on printing, see